RyanLucchese/git-easymode/README.md

 Merge your current branch with the latest origin/develop and prune branches on the origin

+`git pull-all`

+Find every git repository below the current directory and execute git pull on it

 `git checkout-modified-files`

 Checkout all modified files that are not staged in the current directory